Tourist Season: Plot

 Las Noches de Diciembre (Spanish, "The Nights of December") is a small terrorist cell led by rogue newspaper columnist Skip Wiley.
 Skip believes that the only way to save Florida's natural beauty from destruction is to violently dissuade tourists from visiting and/or settling in the state.
 Recruiting three comrades with similar vendettas against the state's establishment, they begin a spree of flashy kidnappings, murders and bombings to frighten off new arrivals.
 Their first victim is B.D.
 "Sparky" Harper, the head of Miami's Chamber of Commerce.
 Sparky's body is found stuffed into an oversized suitcase, dressed in a garish tourist outfit, smeared with sunscreen and with his legs amputated.
 Next, the group starts kidnapping and killing random tourists and residents, many of whom are fed to a giant crocodile nicknamed "Pavlov."

 Brian Keyes, a private investigator and former reporter for the Miami Sun, is hired to help defend petty burglar Ernesto Cabal, who was caught driving Sparky's stolen car.
 Brian does not believe that Ernesto killed Sparky, but Miami police dismiss him.
 Ernesto commits suicide when told by his own lawyer that the case is a lost cause.
 Brian is then hired by Nell Bellamy to find her missing husband (the first tourist victim) and by Sun editor Cab Mulcahy to locate the missing Skip.
 After an encounter with his ex-girlfriend Jenna (who is now dating Skip), Brian tracks Skip to the Everglades and is captured by Las Noches.
 Revealing himself, Skip tells Brian to return to Miami and spread the word of the group's demands.
 He then has Brian watch as their latest victim is fed to Pavlov.
 Brian tries to stop the murder and is stabbed in the back by one of Skip's followers, a Cuban named Jesús Bernal.
 He is returned to Miami and treated in the hospital.

 Since it is the start of tourist season, the police's initial reaction to Brian's warnings is to engage in a cover-up, dismissing the Las Noches communiques as a hoax.
 Sun reporter Ricky Bloodworth uncovers the letters and writes an article but misspells the name of the group as "Las Nachos".
 The terrorists retaliate with several bombings, forcing the authorities to take them seriously.
 Brian's old friend, Detective Al Garcia, is appointed head of a task force to catch the terrorists.
-Based on Skip's hints, Brian, Cab and Al deduce that Las Noches plan to kidnap Miami's much-touted Orange Bowl Queen.
+Based on Skip's hints, Brian, Cab and Al deduce that Las Noches plan to kidnap the Orange Bowl Queen.
 Since civic leaders refuse to cancel the Orange Bowl Parade or to provide the beauty queen with visible police protection, Al suggests hiring Brian as her undercover bodyguard.
 Brian finds the beauty queen, Kara Lynn Shivers, to be an intelligent girl who is only in the beauty queen "racket" to indulge her father.
 Brian and Kara Lynn grow closer, eventually developing a relationship.